 Details have been updated in these web pages.

 You need to be registered as a candidate for TSA: Section 1 by a test centre (you cannot register yourself for the test).

-You must take the test at a centre that is authorised to run Admissions Testing tests (for most candidates this is their own school or college).
-Check with your Exams Officer if your school or college is already registered as a centre that can run our tests.
+You must take the test at a test centre that is authorised to run Admissions Testing tests (for most candidates this is their own school or college).
+Check with your Exams Officer if your school or college is already registered as a test centre that can run our tests.

 If you are not able to take the test at school or college, you need to find an authorised open test centre where you can take the test.